-- If Medicare adds coverage for any new services during 2025, either Medicare or our plan will cover those services. - If you are within our plan's six-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost sharing amounts do not change during this period. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Special Supplemental Benefits for the Chronically Ill (SSBCI) are offered to help with additional items or services for those that qualify. - Your medical provider will need to confirm your eligibility as being diagnosed with one of the following Chronic Conditions: Chronic alcohol and other drug dependence; certain Autoimmune disorders; Cancer; Cardiovascular disorders; Chronic Heart Failure (CHF); Dementia; Diabetes; End-stage renal disease (ESRD); certain Severe hematologic disorders; HIV/AIDS; Chronic lung disorders; Chronic and disabling mental health conditions; certain Neurologic disorders; or Stroke. - Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.
+- If Medicare adds coverage for any new services during 2025, either Medicare or our plan will cover those services. - If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill. - Your medical provider will need to confirm your eligibility as being diagnosed with one of the following Chronic Conditions: Chronic alcohol and other drug dependence; certain Autoimmune disorders; Cancer; Cardiovascular disorders; Chronic Heart Failure (CHF); Dementia; Diabetes; End-stage renal disease (ESRD); certain Severe hematologic disorders; HIV/AIDS; Chronic lung disorders; Chronic and disabling mental health conditions; certain Neurologic disorders; or Stroke. - Please go to the Special Supplemental Benefits for the Chronically Ill row in the below Medical Benefits Chart for further detail. - Please contact us to find out exactly which benefits you may be eligible for.